Top 40 Salesforce Apex Triggers Interview Questions 2026 — Bulkification, Handler Pattern, Order of Execution & Real Code Examples

 Write a trigger on Account — when an Account is updated, copy all Opportunity Line Items as Assets on that Account (same products, no duplicates).

-Build a unique key = AccountId + '_' + Product2Id to check existing Assets.
-Add new keys to the Set inside the loop to also prevent intra-batch duplicates.
+AccountId + '_' + Product2Id.
+Also add new keys to Set inside the loop to prevent intra-batch duplicates! 🔑// Helper Steps:

 // 1.
 Collect Account Ids → Query Opportunities → Map<OppId, AccountId>